thedartmouth/server/src/routers/routes.md

 │   │   ├── POST -> sign user in to admin panel (x)  #IMPORTANT: we will be using password for admin code │   │
 │   ├── /verify/:id
-│   │   ├── GET -> verify user token for automatic signing in ()
+│   │   ├── GET -> verify user token for automatic signing in ()   # I think it is already in the /:id code
 |   |
 │
 ├── /resources